-A RACE-WINNING FORMULA FOR YOUR CAR
+A race-winning formula for your car

 Additionally, the Esso Synergy Supreme+ is packed with demulsifiers and corrosion inhibitors.
 The former helps prevent water from being accumulated in the fuel tank by allowing it to be separated and subsequently removed, while the latter assists in preventing the build-up of rust within the fuel distribution system and on key engine parts, giving drivers better fuel economy and a smoother drive.

-Pick the winning formula this season –- fuel up with Esso Synergy Supreme+ and extend the performance of your engine.
+Pick the winning formula this season –- fuel up with Esso Synergy Supreme+ and extend that new engine feel.